Create and Manage Compute Pools

 In the left panel, select Edge Configuration, and then select Configure to open the Override edge configuration drawer.

 Field Description Required VIP VIP address for the cluster control plane endpoint.
 Must be a valid IP version 4 (IPv4) address.
-The VIP is used as the edge cluster's Kubernetes API server endpoint. ✅ Two Node Deployment Toggle to enable a two-node edge deployment configuration. ❌ Network Overlay Toggle to configure overlay network for pod-to-pod communication. ❌ Enable Static IP Toggle to use a static IP for the network overlay.
+The VIP is used as the edge cluster's Kubernetes API server endpoint.
+Required unless Network Overlay is enabled.
+When Network Overlay is enabled, the VIP field is not required and should not be provided. ❌ Two Node Deployment Toggle to enable a two-node edge deployment configuration.
+Available only when using Palette Optimized K3s or Palette Optimized Canonical Kubernetes as the Kubernetes distribution in the Profile Bundle. ❌ Network Overlay Toggle to configure overlay network for pod-to-pod communication. ❌ Enable Static IP Toggle to use a static IP for the network overlay.
 Only available when Network Overlay is enabled. ❌ CIDR The network Classless Inter-Domain Routing (CIDR) for the overlay (for example, 192.168.1.0/24).
 Required when Network Overlay is enabled.✅ Overlay Network Type The overlay network type (for example, VXLAN).
 Only available when Network Overlay is enabled.❌ Save changes.

 tipNetwork Time Protocol (NTP) servers are not configurable in the Edge Configuration step.
 If NTP servers are configured in a Compute Config, they are inherited when the Compute Config is applied on the Node config page and displayed in the Edge Configuration card.